dataPulverizer/KernelMatrixBenchmark/README.md

 If you are a novice programmer writing numerical algorithms and doing calculations based in scientific computing and want a fast language that's easy to use Julia is your best bet.
 If you are an experienced programmer working in the same space Julia is still a great option.
 If you specifically want a more conventional "industrial strength" static compiled high performance language with all the "bells and whistles" but want something more productive, safer and less painful than C++ then D is your best bet.
 You can write "anything" in D and get great performance from its compilers.
 If you need to get array calculations happening on clusters then Chapel is probably the easiest place to go.

-In terms of raw performance on this task Julia was the winner for the larger data object with D a very close second but D was the best for smaller data sizes - but both are  *very* close, my feeling is that adding SIMD support to my matrix object could put D ahead or on par with Julia at the larger data size.
+In terms of raw performance on this task D was the winner clearly performing better in 5 out of the 9 kernels benchmarked.
 This exercise reveals that Julia's label as a high performance language is more than just hype, it has held it's own against highly competitve languages.
-It was hard to get competitve performance from Chapel which I did not expect - it took a lot of investigation from the Chapel team to come up with the current solution, however it is early in the development of this language and we should look forward to further improvements.
+It was hard to get competitve performance from Chapel which I did not expect - it took a lot of investigation from the Chapel team to come up with the current solution, however as the Chapel language matures we could see further improvement.